1. HOME

 Image: clickable button - Manage public speaking anxiety with hypnosis.

-For a gentle, effective treatment to shift and break the cycle of fear you experience around giving a speech, try self-hypnosis.
+For a gentle, effective treatment to help yourself shift and break the cycle of fear you experience around giving a speech, try self-hypnosis.

 For more information on using hypnotherapy to manage public speaking anxiety

-If you would like more than these breathing exercises to help either yourself, a child or a friend, please look at my page on acute anxiety help or this one on dealing with public speaking nerves.
+If you would like more than these breathing exercises to help either yourself, a child or a friend, please look at my page on acute anxiety help for public speakers or this one on dealing with public speaking nerves.
 You'll find many more positive suggestions there.